thearn/Atlas/README.md

-OpenMDAO implementation of the [AeroVelo](http://www.aerovelo.com/) Atlas human-powered helicopter.
+OpenMDAO implementation of the code used to design the [AeroVelo](http://www.aerovelo.com/) Atlas human-powered helicopter.

 To view the Sphinx documentation for this distribution, type: